Banks Have Been Caught Red-Handed Committing ESG Fraud – or Have They?

 “This green spectrum is roughly defined by two taxonomy terms.
 Article 8 of the Regulation stipulates that capital market products classified in this way must only take into account and disclose environmental and/or social aspects as investment selection criteria.
 No statement is made here about the extent to which environmental and social goals are to be measurably achieved.
 Most of these light green products, commonly referred to as ESG funds, carry this classification.
 Article 9 classified products, on the other hand, must explicitly define sustainability goals and continuously report the extent to which they contribute to a better world.
 There are very few of these dark green, impact-oriented capital market instruments to date.”

-A consumer might reasonably think that a product or service marketed as “sustainable” would meet the criteria of Article 9, when actually it is likely to only be compliant with Article 8, if at all.
-Furthermore, although the EU has drafted rules to combat greenwashing, they are not as strong as they could be thanks to pushback from potentially affected industries, especially in Germany and Italy.
+A consumer might reasonably think that a product or service marketed as “sustainable” would meet the criteria of Article 9, when actually, it is likely to only be compliant with Article 8, if at all.
+Furthermore, although the EU has drafted rules to combat greenwashing, they are not as strong as they could be, thanks to pushback from potentially affected industries, especially in Germany and Italy.

-So how can any firm honestly measure and declare the real environmental impact of any of its activities?
-With great difficulty, is the simple answer.
-The commercial pressure to exaggerate some of the figures is therefore overwhelming.
+So, how can any firm honestly measure and declare the real environmental impact of any of its activities?
+With great difficulty is the simple answer.
+The commercial pressure to exaggerate some of the figures is, therefore, overwhelming.

-No laws broken (probably) but better compliance needed
+No laws broken (probably), but better compliance needed

 It seems likely that banks and financial services firms have engaged in deliberate greenwashing to make their ESG scores look better than they should be.
 ESG itself is deeply flawed, so it's hard to entirely blame them.
-If they had done anything else they would have been severely punished by the market.
+If they had done anything else, they would have been severely punished by the market.

 This is not to let anyone off the hook, however.
 Best practices should always apply.
 There's a big difference between accidentally overstating the ecological scope of a reforestation project and intentionally underplaying the environmental impact of fossil fuel consumption, for example.
 Banks and financial services firms currently enjoy a reasonably high level of trust amongst their customers, especially in Nordic countries, but that trust could quickly evaporate if ESG non-compliance were proven to be wilful ESG fraud.